Novasuccinea n. sp. minnesota b

-When the Iowa Pleistocene ambersnail received species status in 1991, it was based on differences in shell and genitalic characteristics.
+When the Iowa Pleistocene Ambersnail received species status in 1991, it was based on differences in shell and genitalic characteristics.
 Using these characteristics alone for identification can be inaccurate because of considerable variations in these features within and between populations of the same or closely related species, or between species of different snail genera.
 No anatomical or molecular data were used to confirm that it is a distinct species.
 In addition, designation of the taxon has never gone through peer review, nor has it received a Latin name.
-Therfore, designation as a threatened species was no longer deemed appropriate.
-The Iowa Pleistocene ambersnail was delisted in 2013.
+Therefore, designation as a threatened species was no longer deemed appropriate.
+The Iowa Pleistocene Ambersnail was delisted in 2013.

 References and Additional Information